 - schools cannot solicit donations for any application for out-of-zone enrolment

-- schools cannot charge a fee to access forms or getting into a ballot
+- schools cannot charge a fee to access forms or enter a ballot

 - state-integrated schools cannot make payment of the first term’s attendance dues a condition of entry into a ballot.

 Out-of-zone applications are only accepted once all in-zone enrolments are accepted.
-It is a legal requirement that students be able to attend school close to where they live.
+It is a legal requirement that a home zone is defined in such a way that students are able to attend a reasonably convenient school.

 Out-of-zone students can only be accepted at a school if there are places available.
-Currently the Education Act 1989 defines the order of out-of-zone student priority as:
+Currently the Act defines the order of out-of-zone student priority as: